tvanar/temp-monitor/README.md

-This is a small webapp that collects system data on
+This is a small webapp that collects system data and displays it.